donkirkby/donimoes/docs/rules.md

 # Donimoes: New Games and Puzzles
 When I tell people that I like domino games, they are often surprised to hear that you can do more than just match the numbers.
-If you look in a book of games, often with Mr. Hoyle's name on the cover, you might also find All Fives.
-If you're lucky, you'll even find Chickenfoot and Mexican Train.
+If you look in a book of games, often with Mr. Hoyle's name on the cover, you might find the basic game and maybe All Fives.
+If you're lucky, you'll find Chickenfoot and Mexican Train.

-This book is a collection of new games and puzzles for dominoes that will broaden your horizons beyond a chain of dominoes with matching numbers:
+This book is a collection of domino games and puzzles that will broaden your horizons beyond a chain of dominoes with matching numbers.
+You'll find new games and puzzles that I designed, as well as some of my favourite domino games and puzzles by other designers:

-* **Blocking Donimoes** is a puzzle I designed where you have to slide all the dominoes into a rectangular shape, without sliding any matching numbers next to each other.
+* **Unmatched Donimoes** is a puzzle I designed where you have to slide all the dominoes into a rectangular shape, without sliding any matching numbers next to each other.
 * **Capturing Donimoes** is a puzzle I designed where you have to collect all the dominoes by sliding matching numbers next to each other.
 * **Tetradominoes** is a game I designed for one to four players where you play matching dominoes in a grid, then try to play the tetromino shapes on top.
+    (1-4 players, double-six dominoes, 7 cardboard tetrominoes, and some beads, buttons, or coins)
 * **Mountains and Valleys** is a solitaire game by Sid Sackson where you have to lay out a map that you can hike on.
 I adapted it from paper, pencil, and dice to use dominoes.
 * **Fujisan** is a solitaire game by James Droscha designed for the piecepack game system where you have to help four Shinto priests climb to the peak of Mount Fuji.
 He then adapted it for dominoes and pawns, and I found 20 layouts that are much more challenging than usual.

-## The Blocking Puzzle's Goal ##
+(1 player, double-six dominoes, and four pawns)

+## Unmatched Donimoes
+A puzzle I designed that's the opposite of traditional dominoes: matches are forbidden.

+### Goal
 The goal is to slide all the dominoes into a rectangle, without sliding any matching numbers next to each other.

-## Moves ##
+### Moves
 Move a domino one space along its long axis so that none of its numbers match an adjacent number on a neighbouring domino.
 In this example, the lower domino can move to the right, because the three doesn't match the two, and the four